 Postpartum depression (PPD) is a complex mix of physical, emotional, and behavioral changes that happen in a woman after giving birth.
-According to the DSM IV, a manual used to diagnose mental disorders, PPD is a form of major depression that has its onset within four weeks after delivery.
+According to the DSM-5, a manual used to diagnose mental disorders, PPD is a form of major depression that has its onset within four weeks after delivery.
 The diagnosis of postpartum depression is based not only on the length of time between delivery and onset, but also on the severity of the depression.

 What Is Postpartum Depression?